GSA/ficam-arch/_services/11_identity.md

 ---
 ![A red box with the list of Identity Management services defined later in the body text of this page.]({{site.baseurl}}/img/services/IdentityManagementServices.png){:align="right" style="padding-left:30px"}

-Identity Management is how an agency uses attributes to establish and maintain enterprise identities for employees and contractors.
+Identity Management is how an agency collects, verifies, and manages attributes to establish and maintain enterprise identities for employees and contractors.

 An enterprise identity record is the set of attributes, or characteristics, that describe a person within a given context: